adamwett-parks/obsidian/wett/steele ticket.md

 - The ID (Image Database-Scenics, Plants, Animals, etc.)
 - Travel Authorization

 We recently just spun off Equipment from Fuel/Vehicle/Equipment into its own application.
 The application owner (Michael Huffman) has asked us to postpone any new access requests during testing.

-If you need access to this please add him to the
+Are there any other applications you need access to?

 ---